Mahlon Hoagland: Early life

-Mahlon Bush Hoagland was born in Boston, Massachusetts, U.S. in 1921 to Hudson Hoagland and Anna Hoagland.
+Mahlon Bush Hoagland was born in Boston, Massachusetts, in 1921 to Hudson Hoagland and Anna Hoagland.
 Hudson was an American physiologist who was known for co-founding the Worcester Foundation for Experimental Biology with Gregory Pincus.
-He graduated from The Hill School in 1940 and attended Williams College, and in 1948 received his M.D. from Harvard Medical School with intentions of becoming a pediatric surgeon.
+Mahlon Hoagland graduated from The Hill School in 1940 and attended Williams College, and in 1948 received his M.D. from Harvard Medical School with intentions of becoming a pediatric surgeon.
 After a bout with tuberculosis, Hoagland was forced to change career directions and became involved with research.

 After graduating from Harvard Medical School he, his daughter Judith and his wife Elizabeth Stratton Hoagland lived in the home of designer Louise Kenyon and her family.
 Kenyon was part of the Folly Cove Designers and Hoagland worked with them in Annisquam for several years while he commuted to Boston for work.

 Hoagland took a research position at Massachusetts General Hospital in the lab of Paul Zamecnik, where he researched and detailed the role of transfer RNA in forming proteins.
 He was working with Zamecnick and Elizabeth Keller when he discovered the initial steps of protein synthesis.